By: Dr. Eeks

-There are also many people running around with asymptomatic gallstones, and the current guideline is to let them alone as long as they aren’t creating any problems.
-And there are many people with the above-mentioned risk factors, so for these populations and anyone else interested in preventive care for the gallbladder:
+There are also many people running around with asymptomatic gallstones, and the current guideline is to leave them alone as long as they aren’t creating problems.
+There are also many people with the above-mentioned risk factors, so for these populations and anyone else interested in preventive care for the gallbladder:

 1) Drink 6-8 glasses of water a day to keep the bile in your system more fluid and less likely to solidify to form stones.
-More fluid bile will help you digest fat better and decrease the risk of constipation, which, by itself, can lead to gallstone formation.
+More fluid bile will help you digest fat better and decrease the risk of constipation, which by itself can lead to gallstone formation.

 2) Lose weight, but don’t lose it FAST, as that’s a recipe for gallbladder problems.
 Crash dieters, I’m looking at you!!

-3) Because bile is composed mostly of cholesterol, consider decreasing your fat intake to 25% of your daily calories.
+3) Because bile is mostly composed of cholesterol, consider decreasing your fat intake to 25% of your daily calories.
 The more fat in your diet, the worse your gallbladder pain will be.
 It’s that simple.
 Also, eating a lot of sugar can make gallbladder issues worse, so I’d reduce sugar in your diet as well.

-6) Take 200 mg of Vitamin C daily.
-Animal studies and a few studies involving humans show that Vitamin C supplements may help prevent bile stones.
+5) Take 200 mg of Vitamin C daily.
+Animal studies and a few studies involving humans show that Vitamin C may help prevent bile stones.

-11) Try a Castor Oil pack: If constipation is a big issue for you, I first recommend boosting your fiber and water intake.
+10) Use a Castor Oil pack: If constipation is a big issue for you, I first recommend boosting your fiber and water intake.
 I also recommend yoga and exercise, as that can help get things moving.
 If you’ve done those things and want to try something else, take a cloth and pour castor oil on it.
 Cover your abdomen with the cloth, wrap plastic around your abdomen and place a heating pad on top of the cloth.
 Let it sit for 60 minutes.

-12) Try supplementing with Lecithin: Lecithin is a collective group of phospholipids in oil.
+11) Try supplementing with Lecithin: Lecithin is a collective group of phospholipids in oil.
 Sunflower oil and Soya beans have high amount of lecithin.
 Some research indicates that it has an ability to emulsify bile.
 That means it makes bile less viscous, less stagnant and more fluid, all of which would serve to decrease the risks of gallbladder stones and gallbladder disease.